View Document Text

 capital appreciation of securities managed within an advisory account.

-The Adviser does not utilize a performance-based fee structure because of
+The Advisor does not utilize a performance-based fee structure because of

 the potential conflict of interest.
 Performance-based fees may create an

-incentive for the Adviser to recommend an investment position that may carry
+incentive for the Advisor to recommend an investment position that may carry

 a higher degree of risk or cost to the client.